 The recent Gamestop stock incident revealed yet again how speculative and predatory our financial system is here in the U.S. Likewise, it reaffirmed my decision to remove most of my retirement funds from the stock market and direct them towards more meaningful, and impactful investments that address our major social and environmental challenges instead of exacerbating them, while building more tangible and resilient wealth.
 That debacle also made me even more appreciative of the pioneering work being done by socially conscious wealth advisor Angela Barbash of Revalue.

 I discovered Angela early on in my efforts to research more ethical investing options and have continued to see her name referenced in a variety of socially responsible investing circles since then.
 She is one of the few financial advisors I know of who is familiar with permaculture and trying to incorporate those principles and ethics into their practice, which makes her work truly innovative.
-One particularly unique and impressive way Angela and the team at Revalue are doing that is by making access to financial advisory services more easily accessible to investors who may not have the standard $50,000+ minimum investing portfolio usually required to work with a socially conscious wealth advisor.
+One particularly unique and impressive way Angela and the team at Revalue are doing that is by making their financial advisory services more easily accessible to investors who may not have the standard $50,000+ minimum investing portfolio usually required to work with a socially conscious wealth advisor.

 Get ready my dear readers to meet the future of socially conscious investing….